Battle of the Atlantic: Early skirmishes (September 1939 – May 1940)

-After this initial burst of activity, the Atlantic campaign quieted down.
+After this initial burst of activity, the Atlantic campaign quietened.
 Admiral Karl Dönitz, commander of the U-boat fleet, had planned a maximum submarine effort for the first month of the war, with almost all the available U-boats out on patrol in September.
 That level of deployment could not be sustained; the boats needed to return to harbour to refuel, re-arm, re-stock supplies, and refit.
-The harsh winter of 1939–40, which froze over many of the Baltic ports, seriously hampered the German offensive by trapping several new U-boats in the ice.
-Hitler's plans to invade Norway and Denmark in the spring of 1940 led to the withdrawal of the fleet's surface warships and most of the ocean-going U-boats for fleet operations in Operation Weserübung.
+The harsh winter of 1939–40 froze many of the Baltic ports, seriously hampering the German offensive by trapping several new U-boats in the ice.
+Hitler's plans to invade Norway and Denmark in early 1940 led to the withdrawal of the fleet's surface warships and most of the ocean-going U-boats for fleet operations in Operation Weserübung.

-The resulting Norwegian campaign revealed serious flaws in the magnetic influence pistol (firing mechanism) of the U-boats' principal weapon, the torpedo.
-Although the narrow fjords gave U-boats little room for manoeuvre, the concentration of British warships, troopships and supply ships provided countless opportunities for the U-boats to attack.
-Time and again, U-boat captains tracked British targets and fired, only to watch the ships sail on unharmed as the torpedoes exploded prematurely (due to the influence pistol), or hit and fail to explode (because of a faulty contact pistol), or run beneath the target without exploding (due to the influence feature or depth control not working correctly).
-Not a single British warship was sunk by a U-boat in more than 20 attacks.
-As the news spread through the U-boat fleet, it began to undermine morale.
-The director in charge of torpedo development continued to claim it was the crews' fault.
-In early 1941, the problems were determined to be due to differences in the earth's magnetic fields at high latitudes and a slow leakage of high-pressure air from the submarine into the torpedo's depth regulation gear.
-These problems were solved by about March 1941, making the torpedo a formidable weapon.
-Similar problems plagued the US Navy's Mark 14 torpedo, but it ignored the reports of German problems.